 Originally from the Pacific Northwest, Aaron grew up watching Prefontaine, Alberto Salazar and Mary Decker Slaney on the streets of TrackTown USA (Eugene OR) with his first track meet at Hayward Field.
 Aaron spent time overseas and in Silicon Valley after graduating from the Oregon State University.
 Never did he think that he would find himself again in an area with such a strong running culture and dominating collegiate program.

-Aaron relocated to the Razorback Country in 2008 and lives in Fayetteville with his wife, Heather, and daughter, Brinley.
-Jon Bitler suckered Aaron into volunteering at the Chile Pepper since 2010 and has helped out with everything from set up, trash pick up and course officiating on race day.
-When not behind the desk of his day job with Cheyenne Products you’ll find Aaron on one of the many local mountain bike trails.
+Jon Bitler suckered Aaron into volunteering at the Chile Pepper since 2010 and has helped out with everything from set up, trash pick up and course officiating on race day thru the 2017 race.
+When not behind the desk of his day job you’ll find Aaron on mountain bike trails.
 He is an avid skier, former scuba diving instructor trainer, an aspiring ukulele player and home brewer.
+Sadly, Aaron relocated back to the Northwest with his wife, Heather, and daughter, Brinley in late 2017 but still offers his enthusiastic support.

 Advisor to the Board